 - Describe the four core competencies required for successful interprofessional collaborative practice

-This course is intended for an interprofessional audience, including nurses, health educators, dietitians/nutritionists, physical therapists, radiologic technologists, social workers and speech language pathologists.
+This course is intended for multiple professions, including nurses, health educators, dietitians, massage therapists, physical therapists, radiologic technologists, social workers and speech language pathologists.

 Health educators: Take this version of the course to ensure you receive appropriate credit.